 Part of the final phase of a View upgrade includes upgrading View Composer desktop pools.

-Upgrading pools that were created with View Composer requires that you use a snapshot taken after upgrading View Agent on the parent virtual machine.
+Upgrading pools that were created with View Composer requires that you use a snapshot taken after upgrading Horizon Agent on the parent virtual machine.

 Upgrading in this way, from one virtual hardware version (or compatibility level) to a higher version, is supported.
 You cannot, however, recompose linked clones to a lower hardware version than their current version.
 For example, you cannot recompose hardware version 8 clones to a parent virtual machine that is hardware version 7.

-If you are upgrading from View 5.1.x or earlier, and you use Sysprep, and your end users will connect USB devices to their remote desktops, you must follow the procedure described in the VMware Knowledge Base, at http://kb.vmware.com/kb/2051801.
-Otherwise, after you upgrade to View Agent 6.0, the USB redirection feature might not work.
+Important: If you are upgrading from View 5.1.x or earlier, and you use Sysprep, and your end users will connect USB devices to their remote desktops, you must follow the procedure described in the VMware Knowledge Base, at http://kb.vmware.com/kb/2051801.
+Otherwise, after you upgrade the agent software, the USB redirection feature might not work.

 - If you disabled provisioning of new virtual machines in preparation for the upgrade, enable provisioning again.

-- For pools composed of Windows 7 or 8 desktops, to turn on the 3D rendering feature, edit the pool to configure the following settings:
+- To turn on the 3D rendering feature, edit the pool to configure the following settings:

-Set the pool to use the PCoIP display protocol.
+- Set the pool to use the PCoIP display protocol or the VMware Blast display protocol.

 - To enable the space reclamation feature available with vSphere 5.1 virtual machines, in the Advanced Storage section of pool settings, select Reclaim VM disk space, and set the threshold for space reclamation to 1GB.